Digital Energy Advice in Argyll and Bute

-4. The Essentials: ALIenergy support a common digital language and will endeavour to introduce our clients to a digital world that they can benefit from.
+4. The Essentials: ALIenergy supports a common digital language and will endeavour to introduce clients to a digital world that they can benefit from.

 5. Come Together: ALIenergy will promote the Charter with partners and colleagues in our area and sector.
 We will learn from others and share good practice.

 We have attended SCVO events and met with organisations signed up to the Charter; shared details with partner organisations working in Argyll and Bute; and continue to promote the Charter through our work.